sei-relativity/homework_submission_steps/readme.md

 ---
 ## Submitting a Homework

+- First create new branch
+    - `git branch homework`
+- Checkout to the new branch
+    - `git checkout homework`
 When you've finished your homework, all you have to do is get it online.
 To do this, follow these steps:

 - Stage your changed files.